How to quickly and cheaply learn a new language

 The key is to find students who speak the language you want to learn.
 Use university noticeboards and post on uni Facebook groups to advertise your proposal – you'll likely be pleasantly surprised by the response.

 Most local councils offer adult education courses, and languages are usually a permanent fixture on their timetables.

-Classes will usually take place during evenings and weekends, although if your lecture schedule is looking pretty scarce, it might be worth seeing if any daytime classes are running too.
+Classes will usually take place during evenings and weekends, but if you have a lot of free time around lectures, it might be worth seeing if any daytime classes are running too.

 Prices vary, but some councils offer discounted prices for low-income households or students – so you may be able to get it extremely cheaply.

-If your council doesn’t run courses, check noticeboards in local churches, charity shops, supermarkets or newsagents, as often language teachers will advertise their classes there.
-And voila!
+If your council doesn't run language courses, check noticeboards in local churches, charity shops, supermarkets or newsagents, as language teachers will often advertise their classes there.
+And, voila!

 The best way to learn a language is by immersing yourself in it, so why not try studying in one of these European cities where you can do a master's for free?